OpenFn/lightning/DEPLOYMENT.md

   set by configuring the `KAFKA_NO_MESSAGE_CANDIDATE_SET_DELAY_MILLISECONDS` environment variable.
 The default value is currently 10000ms.

+The number of Kafka consumers in the consumer group can be modified by setting the `KAFKA_NUMBER_OF_CONSUMERS` environment variable.
+The default value is currently 1.
+The optimal setting is one consumer per topic partition.
+NOTE:
+This setting will move to KafkaConfiguration as it will be trigger-specific.

 ### Other config

 - `ADAPTORS_PATH` - where you store your locally installed adaptors